oliviaweng/acaweb/content/about.md

 Hello!
 I'm Olivia.
-I'm a second-year PhD student in Computer Science working with Professor [Ryan Kastner][1] at UC San Diego.
+I'm a third-year PhD student in Computer Science working with Professor [Ryan Kastner][1] at UC San Diego.
 My research focuses on using hardware/software co-design to create efficient, fault-tolerant computer architectures for machine learning.
 My work is supported by a NSF Graduate Research Fellowship.